ShichengChen/ShichengChen.github.io/index.md

 - The Beauty of Programming
 	- Top 250/7764
 	- Hosted by Microsoft: 2015

+# SKILLS
-- Codeforces
+- C/C++
-	- Candidate master (user rate: top %4)
-	- Best contest results: ranking 71 out of 14647(top %0.4)
+    - solved over 600 problems on various online judge
+    - Familiar with OpenCV and STL

 # PUBLICATIONS
 - Direct, Near Real Time Animation of a 3D Tongue Model Using Non-Invasive